 ►Day 1: Arrival in San Jose – Transfer to San Jose Area Hotel – Orientation & Group Welcome Dinner

-Participants will arrive from the U.S. at Juan Santamaria International Airport in Costa Rica’s capital city of San Jose in late afternoon.
-We will be greeted at the airport and taken a 15-minute taxi ride to the neighboring city of Alajeula.
+Participants will arrive from the U.S. at Juan Santamaria International Airport in Costa Rica whatever time is more convenient.
+Participants will get a taxi from the airport for a 10 minute ride to the hotel.
 That evening we will have dinner, and an introductory meeting.
 It won’t be a late night since tomorrow we have an early flight to the coast.

 ►Day 2: Scenic Flight to the Osa Peninsula and Boat Taxi to Saladero Lodge – Travel to the Puerto Jimenez Boat Trip Across Gulfo Dulce Move into Saladero Eco Lodge

 We will depart from San Jose in the VERY early morning and enjoy a scenic 50-minute flight over mountains blanketed in thick forest to Puerto Jimenez on the Osa Peninsula.
 We will take taxis to the nearby dock to meet our boat for an exciting tour of the Golfo Dulce where we will likely encounter marine mammals, birds, and sea turtles.

 Our home for the next three nights, Saladero Eco Lodge nestled on a calm beach suitable for swimming and surrounded by towering, untouched rainforest.
 We will meet the owners and friendly staff, have lunch in the open-air dining room, and take an orientation tour of the grounds and garden led by your host Harvey.
 Later, we will take a tour on one of the Lodge’s primary rainforest trails into Las Piedras National Park in hopes to see birds and other wildlife.

 Birding 101 Class.
 Learn the basic of birding including how to use your binoculars, field guides, and sound and visual ID.